Westminster Kennel Club Dog Show 2016 Winners

 Rumor the German Shepherd from the herding group, who we thought was going to take the win.

 Charlie the Skye Terrier from the terrier group.

 Panda the Shih Tzu from the toy group.

 I am always happily surprised to see how well all of the dogs get along.
 They are also very professional and really seem to enjoy the spotlight.
-Some people argue that the dogs probably loath the hours of grooming and practising, but it can be fun for some.
-Competing in dog shows is a great way to bond with your dog and have fun.
+Some people argue that the dogs probably loath the hours of grooming and practicing, but competing in dog shows can be a great way to bond with your dog for some.
 It’s great training for walking on a leash and obeying commands.

-Kilo the pug is quite handsome but I can’t imagine him being as well behaved in the ring.
+Kilo the Pug is quite handsome but I can’t imagine him being as well behaved in the ring.
 We are excited to celebrate dogs and the human-animal bond this weekend at Dog Lovers Days.
 The festival showcases all breeds from the most prestigiously breed AKC or CKC member to shelter mutts.
-If you are in the Ontario area, stop by Bingmans, Kitchener and join us at Dog Lovers Days.
-We still have tickets to give away!
-ENTER TO WIN.
+If you are in the Ontario area, stop by Bingemans, Kitchener and join us at Dog Lovers Days.